Johannes Kepler University Linz: Faculty of Engineering and Natural Sciences (TN)

 The Faculty of Engineering and Natural Sciences was established in 1969 and initially offered degrees e.g. in Technical Mathematics, Computer Science and Technical Physics.
 Over time, degrees in Technical Chemistry, Mechatronics and Information Electronics were introduced.

 Several master's degrees to specialize in the area of computer science, mathematics and physics, such as pervasive computing, industrial mathematics or biophysics are available.
 Doctorate degrees are offered in the areas of natural science and technical science.

 The TN faculty consists of 51 distinctive institutes and the German name is Technisch-Naturwissenschaftliche Fakultät, hence the abbreviation TN or TNF.

 Faculty of Law (RE)

 The Faculty of Law was officially established in 1975.
 Before that time period, law degrees were offered by the SoWi faculty, which was then theFaculty of Social Sciences, Economics, Business and Law.
 In addition to Diploma and doctorate degrees in law, the RE faculty offers a Bachelor's degree in Business Law in cooperation with the SoWi faculty.
 Law degrees are also offered via multimedia distance learning.

 The abbreviation RE is derived from the first two letters of the faculty's name German name, Rechtswissenschaftliche Fakultät.
 At present, the RE faculty consists of 20 institutes.

 Faculty of Medicine (MED)

 The Faculty of Medicine was founded in 2014.
 A new MED-Campus is being built.

 Interdisciplinary programs

+The Leading Innovative Organizations program is a one-year master's program offered jointly by the institute for organization, the institute for leadershing and change management and the institute of innovative management.
+It aims to offer its students the skills required to establish, lead, and manage a successful, innovative, and sustainable organization.

 The master's degree program in web sciences is divided into branches of study: